farcasterxyz/protocol/README.md

 ## 3.3 Authentication

 Users are only allowed to modify certain parts of the delta graph.
-For example, @bob can follow @alice but cannot make @alice follow @charlie.
+For example, @bob can subscribe to @alice but cannot make @alice subscribe to @charlie.
 Each delta type may define different rules governing what a user can change.
 Users authenticate deltas by hashing and signing them with an asymmetric key pair.
 Signatures make the delta tamper-proof, allowing transmission over untrusted networks.
 CRDTs check the signatures and the segments of the graph modified by the user and only merge changes that pass both validations.

 Users must sign every delta with an EdDSA key pair known as a _signer_.
 A user can create multiple signers and assign one to each Farcaster application they use.
 A Signer CRDT tracks each user's valid signer key pairs, and other CRDTs will accept only accept deltas signed by these key pairs.
 Users add signers by producing a special signer delta signed by their custody address.
 A signer delta is the only delta that has an ECDSA signature and it forms a chain of trust linking an on-chain identity to an off-chain delta.
 Users can revoke signers if they suspect a compromise, which evicts all deltas authorized by the signer.